0x3b33/0x3b33/README.md

-# I am 0x3b, a smart contract security researcher
+# I am 0x3b, a smart contract security researcher.

-My journey began in February 2022, and since then, I have participated in various contests on Code4rena, Sherlock, CodeHawks, and Cantina.
-I have placed in multiple top 5 positions and achieved first place in one of them.
+My journey began in February 2022, and since then, I have actively participated in various contests on platforms such as Code4rena, Sherlock, CodeHawks, and Cantina.
+Securing multiple top 5 positions, I even achieved first place in one of them.
+My primary objective is to excel in the web3 security space.

+### Professional Experience
-I have audited lending protocols, DAOs, perpetuals, AMMs, liquidity management vaults, and all kinds of Uniswap v3 integrations.
+- I have audited lending protocols, DAOs, perpetuals, AMMs, liquidity management vaults, and various Uniswap v3 integrations.

 ### Personal Projects
-Hey, I write articles, some about web3 development, some about security, and some for optimizing your mind.
+I write articles, some about web3 development, some about security, and some for optimizing your mind, you can check them out [here](https://code4rena.com/@0x3b).

----

 # Summary